 The zoo is a 300-acre plot.
 How will guests explore the space?

-I think one of the main innovations in the zoo experience has been the car safari, where you could take the car that you drive to work in and drive between lions.
+I think one of the main innovations in the zoo experience has been the car safari, where you can take the car that you drive to work in and drive between lions.
 It’s this surreal clash of something incredibly familiar and something highly exotic.
-We’re organising the car safari as a loop that frames all of the park so from the car you can get sort of an overview and experience of all the animals across the globe.
+We’re organizing the car safari as a loop that frames all of the park, so from the car you can get sort of an overview and an experience of all the animals across the globe.

-And then returning to the central crater you can engage with the three different worlds; America from the cable cars, Africa on the bicycle and then Asia on the water bikes.
-So that crater becomes the gateway into these three different worlds and at certain points you can stop and get off and explore on foot as well.
+And then, returning to the central crater, you can engage with the three different worlds; America from the cable cars, Africa on the bicycle, and Asia on the water bikes.
+So that crater becomes the gateway into these three different worlds, and at certain points you can stop and get off and explore on foot as well.

 Plans for Zootopia